 Anxi Tie Guan Yin

 Anxi Tie Guan Yin is produced in the Anxi area of Fujian province in China.
 In the Chinese production style the leaves are lightly oxidized, and gently roasted, if at all.
 The tea is rolled in a semi-balled style, and the appearance is quite green.
 Chinese Tie Guan Yin has a vibrant floral aroma, golden color, and a buttery, velvety texture.
-This style of Tie Guan Yin is quite popular and easier to find.
+This style of is quite popular and easier to find.

 Muzha Tie Guan Yin